 What Type of Assets Can Form Your ABL Borrowing Base?

-In general, there are three main asset classes that can be used as the foundation of an ABL facility — inventory, machinery and equipment, and accounts receivable.
+In general, there are three main asset classes that can be used as the foundation of an ABL facility — accounts receivable, inventory, and machinery and equipment.

 Your borrowing base is the total amount of collateral your lender will be using to set an upper limit on how much asset-based debt your company can obtain.